olmallet81/GALGO-2.0/GALGO-1.0/README.md

 # GALGO-1.0
-Genetic Algorithm in C++ STL with lower and upper bounds for constrained optimization.
+Genetic Algorithm in C++ for constrained optimization.

 # Description
 GALGO is a C++ template library, headers only, designed to solve a problem under constraints (or not) by maximizing or minimizing an objective function on given boundaries.
 GALGO can also achieve multi-objective optimization.
 It does not use any external C++ library, only the Standard Template Library.
 GALGO is fast and can use parallelism when required through OpenMP.
 GALGO is flexible and has been written in a way allowing the user to easily add new methods to the genetic algorithm.
 This library already contains some methods for selection, cross-over and mutation among the most widely used.
 The user can choose among these pre-existing methods or create new ones.